 Few people show up in the images.
 This is less a deliberate choice on my part than a reflection of the places that attract me.
 There are people inside cars and trucks everywhere, to be sure, even on the remotest country lane.
 But they tend to remain inside and incommunicado.
 The few pedestrians I do encounter prefer—out of politeness, shyness, or suspicion—to steer clear of the frame.
 If the images tell nonetheless of people, it is through traces of their activities.
 The images are, hopefully, a bit like artifacts from an archeological dig, which hold intriguing insights into the culture that left them behind but may raise more questions than they answer.

 It is the alien's privilege to see aspects of American life in sharper relief than they appear to the better adjusted native.
 This privilege comes with a deeply felt obligation to report back favorably.
 Poking fun instead would seem to be a most ungrateful betrayal of trust and hospitality.
 As a born German, I don’t want to be ungrateful to my adoptive country.
-But as a “naturalized” U.S. citizen, I feel that nearly thirty years of living here, mowing my lawn, and paying my dues have earned me the native privilege to skewer the place with impunity.
+But as a “naturalized” U.S. citizen, I feel that thirty-odd years of living here, mowing my lawn, and paying my dues have earned me the native privilege to skewer the place with impunity.
 The “greatest country in the history of mankind”, in the words of my immigration judge, can surely take it.
 What worries me, of course, is that my irreverent look at how the American way plays out in the hinterland may put off some people in the audience.
 All I can say in my defense is that I didn’t make up anything.
 It’s all out there in its strange beauty.
 And lest the gentle foreign visitor to this site feel egged on to mount his or her favorite anti-American high-culture horse, let me say that I have begun work on similar projects in Germany and Norway.